 What Causes Dementia?
 Debunking Four Myths

-Although the stigma surrounding dementia decreased in recent years, there are still a lot of myths and misinformation making the rounds online.
+Although the stigma surrounding dementia has decreased in recent years, there are still a lot of myths and misinformation making the rounds online.

 Dementia is a condition affecting more than 55 million people worldwide.
 It causes problems with language, memory, and cognition.
 Scientists still don’t fully understand what causes dementia, but they have safely ruled some things out.
 However, there are many myths and misconceptions that persist online.

-This misinformation posits simple, but inaccurate, explanations for the dementia’s cause — explanations which can increase anxiety (which, ultimately, can be harmful to brain health) and stigmatize people with dementia.
+This misinformation posits simple, but inaccurate, explanations for the dementia’s cause—explanations which can increase anxiety (which, ultimately, can be harmful to brain health) and stigmatize people with dementia.

 Myth #1: Aluminum causes dementia